Understanding the Regulatory Tiers

 - ✓ Data retention policy: Published explanation of what data is collected and retained

-Penalties: $500 to $1,500 per violation (each day of non-compliance = separate violation)
+Penalties: $500 to $1,500 per violation (each day of non-compliance = separate violation) Enforcement: NYC Department of Consumer and Worker Protection (DCWP) Notable: NYC has issued multiple enforcement actions.
+First penalties levied in Q4 2025.

-Colorado - AI Act (HB 24-1278)
+Colorado - AI Act (SB24-205)

-Effective: February 1, 2026
+Effective: February 1, 2026 Official Source: Colorado General Assembly

-Scope: High-risk AI systems in employment, defined as systems that make or substantially influence consequential decisions about employment
+Scope: High-risk AI systems in employment, defined as systems that make or substantially influence consequential decisions about employment.

 Requirements: